Pets at Home

 Pets at Home Group PLC (sometimes shortened to Pets) is a British retailer selling pets (not limited to rabbits, rodents and fish), pet food, toys, bedding and medication.

 Founded in 1991, the company operates 453 stores across the UK, as well as an online store.
 The company also provides in-store services, such as grooming, veterinary care and dog training.

 In March 2014, the company was the subject of an initial public offering, and has since been listed on the London Stock Exchange as a constituent of the FTSE 250 Index.

 History

 The first store was opened in Chester in 1991, by Anthony Preston.

 In December 1999, Pets at Home acquired PetSmart UK, bringing a chain of 140 stores under Pets at Home branding.

 Pets at Home was sold to Bridgepoint Capital for £230 million in July 2004.

 In November 2007, the 200th store, Barnstaple, opened.

 On 27 January 2010, Pets at Home was sold by Bridgepoint Capital to US-based investment firm Kohlberg Kravis Roberts (KKR) for around £955 million.

 In March 2014, the company was the subject of an initial public offering on the London Stock Exchange.

-In January 2018, KKR sold its remaining 12.3% stake in Pets at Home.
+In January 2018, KKR sold its remaining 12.3 per cent stake in Pets at Home.

+In December 2025, the company announced the appointment of James Bailey as its new Chief Executive Officer.
+Once Bailey joined the company, its Interim Chief Executive, Ian Burke, reassumed his role as non-executive chair.